shakacode/react-validation-layer/README.md

 layer.getStatusFor('email') // <- string
 ```

-If you deal with nested structures and want to _`getSomething`_ for the field, that more than 1 level deep, provide key path to it:
+If you deal with nested structures and want to _`getSomething`_ for the field, that's nested more than 1 level deep, provide key path to it:

 ```js
 const fields = { user: { email: true } };